 Towards a Better Public Service Delivery System

-These policies (and others) together form the core foundation on which a more efficient, transparent and secure public service delivery system will stand.
-However, rather than reinventing the wheel, these guidelines take the existing best practices and harmonize them to the greatest extent possible so as to ensure cross-border compatibility.
-The policymakers hope that the public sector can perhaps lead the way in demonstrating the strength and robustness of the underlying core principles of the Single Market.
+These policies (and others) together form the core foundation on which a more efficient, transparent, and secure public service delivery system will stand.
+Rather of re-inventing the wheel, these guidelines take current best practices and harmonize them to the maximum extent possible to ensure interoperability across borders.
+The policymakers believe that the public sector can perhaps lead the way in demonstrating the strength and robustness of the underlying core principles of the Single Market.

 References and Further Reading

 - The European Interoperability Framework - Implementation Strategy (2017), by the European Commission